cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - Persistence + notifications test (browser):
   1. Open `user-portal.html` and sign in as User A; go to Community → Team Messaging.
 Like a message authored by User B.
   2. In Firebase Console → Firestore, check `messages/<id>.likes` increases and `likedBy` includes User A's email.
-  3. Sign in as User B in another browser; verify a new document under `notifications` appears with `toEmail=User B` and title “New like on your message”.
+  3. Sign in as User B in another browser; verify a new document under `notifications` appears with `toEmail=User B` and title "New like on your message".
   4. In Community → Success Stories, like a showcase; verify `showcases/<id>.likes` increases and a notification is created for the author.
   5. Refresh both pages; like counts should persist from Firestore.